BonsaiDen/JavaScript-Garden/doc/en/types/casting.md

     '' + 10 === '10'; // true

-By prepending a empty string a value can easily be casted to a string.
+By prepending an empty string, a value can easily be casted to a string.

 ### Casting to a Number

     +'10' === 10; // true

-Using the **unary** plus operator it is possible to cast to a number.
+Using the **unary** plus operator, it is possible to cast to a number.

 ### Casting to a Boolean